mcanabrava/airbnb-zap-scrapping-ml-mba-fiap/README.md

 Now, it is necessary to repeat the process to land the data from the other bucket. the ETL is likely to take around an hour to run given the ammount of data being loaded.

-6. Finally, with all the data inside Redshift, it is now possible to work on data modelling to answer the questions below.
+6. Finally, with all the data inside Redshift, it is now possible to work on data modelling with DBT to answer the proposed questions below.

 a) How many accommodations are there in a neighborhood and where are they located?